Financial Accountability: Money Habits That Stick

 Beyond commitment contracts, several behavioral economics principles apply to financial habit formation:

-Implementation intentions: "If I'm at the grocery store, I will only buy what's on my list" is more effective than general intentions to spend less on groceries.
+Implementation intentions: "If I am at the grocery store, I will only buy what is on my list" is more effective than general intentions to spend less on groceries.
 Implementation intentions work for financial behaviors the same way they work for all habits.

 Social norms: Knowing what your peers actually spend and save influences your own behavior, often more than knowing what experts recommend.
-Social accountability aligns with normative influence - you're more likely to maintain financial habits that your peer group also maintains.
+Social accountability aligns with normative influence, you are more likely to maintain financial habits that your peer group also maintains.

 Common Financial Accountability Mistakes